 At Goodwill’s Professional Center in Winston-Salem, professionals seeking a competitive edge in their job search can receive free assistance with networking skills, interviewing strategies, salary negotiation, social media and image consulting.
 The Professional Center is operated in partnership with the NC Works system.
 The Center also provides career transition services for companies and can connect employers to qualified candidates.
 The center is located at Goodwill’s headquarters, 2701 University Parkway in Winston-Salem.
 For more information, email or call (336) 464-0516.

-The Professional Center offers 100 videos on its YouTube channel to assist job seekers.
-Request access to the video library:
+The Professional Center offers many resources including weekly training, articles and 100 videos on its YouTube channel to assist job seekers.
+For more information:

-Goodwill’s Ability Services Program provides career coaching, training, and job placement assistance for persons with disabilities.
+Goodwill’s Ability Services Program provides training and job placement assistance for persons with disabilities.
 The self-paced format offers assessment and planning, career coaching, resume preparation, Career Readiness Certification, wellness support and education, job readiness and skills training.
 All services are free and no referral is needed.
 To learn more, contact one of the following local coordinators:

 The mission of Project Re-entry is to provide transition services for former offenders returning to Alexander, Buncombe, Catawba, Forsyth, Davidson, Davie, Henderson, Iredell, Rowan, Stokes, Surry, Wilkes and Yadkin counties after serving active prison sentences.
 Project Re-entry works with the NC Department of Public Safety to provide a system of pre- and post-release services that begin with inmates up to eighteen months prior to release.
 Long-term services continue after the inmates are released.